leuas/Vrdndi/docs/USAGE.md

 ## Remote Connect (Optional)

 If you want to train your model in the computer you don't usually used.
-You can use Tailscale
+Tools,like Tailscale, are recommended.

 **Example:**

 A person who usually uses Macbook, but want to train it on a windows computer, can use Tailscale to give both computers a specific IP address to connect to each other.

-Set ``HOST``,``PORT`` to the ip of the computer you usually use ( the one running Activity Watcher )
+Set ``HOST`` to the IP of the computer you usually use ( the one running Activity Watcher )

 ```python
 HOST='100.100.666.42'